Prime Minister of Pakistan

 Pakistan's prime minister leads the executive branch of the federal government, oversees the state economy, leads the National Assembly, heads the Council of Common Interests as well as the Cabinet, and is charged with leading the National Command Authority over Pakistan's nuclear weapons arsenal.
 This position places its holder in leadership of the nation and in control over all matters, both internal affairs and foreign policy.
 The prime minister is elected by the members of the National Assembly and is therefore usually the leader of the majority party in the parliament.
 The Constitution of Pakistan vests executive powers in the prime minister, who is responsible for appointing the Cabinet as well as running the executive branch, taking and authorizing executive decisions, appointments, and recommendations that require prime ministerial confirmation.

 Constitutionally, the prime minister serves as the chief adviser to the president of Pakistan on critical matters; and plays an influential role in appointment in each branch of the military leadership as well as ensuring civilian control of the military through chairman joint chiefs, although this does not necessarily happen in tandem.
 Prime ministerial powers have significantly grown with a delicate system of check and balance by each branch.
 The position was absent during the years of 1958–1973, 1977–1985, and 1999–2002 due to imposed martial law.
 In each of these periods, the military junta led by the president had the powers of the prime minister.
+As of 2025, no prime minister of Pakistan has completed a full five-year term in office.